-[00:28:55] That they believed had alcohol in them.
-And the people in that control group actually displayed a lot of the same behavior.
+[00:28:58] And the people in that control group actually displayed a lot of the same behavior.
 It's just simply by thinking that they were drinking, they started acting like they were buzzed.
 So I felt like that was really proved that a lot of it is in your head.

 [00:29:13] Natalie Migliarini: [00:29:13] Yeah, I totally agree.

 [00:30:03] Dr. Chloe Carmichael: [00:30:03] Right, right.
 It's just a bunch of calories.
-Um, so I'm curious since you are into making cocktails and you're obviously a social person.
+So I'm curious since you are into making cocktails and you're obviously a social person.

-[00:30:33] If I pull myself out of my little bubble of trying all these cocktails and liking a ton of them, you do see that a lot of people get order a cocktail that they really like.
-And that's the one that they.
-Stick to like that behavior.
-I see all the time.
-So if someone has ordered an old fashion, it's considered this for years, it's like the first, like craft cocktail that everybody's drinking, they will tend to stick to something like that.
+[00:30:30] Natalie Migliarini: [00:30:30] If I pull myself out of my little bubble of trying all these cocktails and liking a ton of them, you do see that a lot of people get order a cocktail that they really like.
+And that's the one that they stick to.
+That behavior, I see all the time.
+So if someone has ordered an old fashion, it's considered this.
+For years, it's the first craft cocktail that everybody's drinking, they will tend to stick to something like that.

 [00:33:01] So it's more about quality over quantity that I'm actually trying to get people to think about.